 Yes, we have identified situations in which the proposed definitions would result in regulatory assets or regulatory liabilities being recognised when their recognition would provide information that is not useful to users of financial statements.
+This, however, would not be caused by the proposed definitions of regulatory assets and regulatory liabilities but rather by the detailed requirements in paragraphs B15 and B3-B9.
 In this regard, please refer to our comments to question 3 below.